benblack769/NNetExperiments/README.md

 ### First Neural Net

-To get back into practice with neural nets, and accustomize myself to the working of Theano, I made an extremely simple 3 layer neural net, and trained it on an extremely simple learning task.
+To get back into practice with neural nets, and accustomed myself to the working of Theano, I made an extremely simple 3 layer neural net, and trained it on an extremely simple learning task.
 The task was to learn a Caesar cipher of 1, that is the letters A,B,C,...,Y,Z turns into B,C,D,...,Z,A. Even though this is a trivial learning task, it reveals some interesting facts about neural networks and gradient descent.

 The data set I was training on is an excerpt from Douglas Adam's *Hitchhiker's Guide to the Galaxy*.
 It is in `data/test_text.txt`.
 The code to run the learning scheme is in `theanoexp.py`.
 It encodes the letters with a 26 node input and output, which correspond to the 26 letters, and has a hidden layer size of 100.